Pauloa90/Manguezal-Club---Data-Centric---Milestone-Project/Readme.md

 * Subscribe – This feature would allow the company to send automatically news about the company.

 ### Technologies Used

 **HTML**
-This project uses HTML5 to build the foundation of the application.
+<br/>This project uses HTML5 to build the foundation of the application.
 Templates were used as well in order to not repeat the code written.

 **CSS**
-This project uses CSS in order to style the components on HTML.
+<br/>This project uses CSS in order to style the components on HTML.

 **Bootstrap**
-The most popular frontend framework was used to make the application responsive and well designed.
+<br/>The most popular frontend framework was used to make the application responsive and well designed.

 **Python**
-The application is built on python language.
+<br/>The application is built on python language.

 **Flask**
-In order to make the frontend and backend of the application connected, Flask a micro framework, was used.
+<br/>In order to make the frontend and backend of the application connected, Flask a micro framework, was used.
 A “base” template was made in HTML and using Flask I connected the “base” to repeat on others webpages the code specified.

 **MongoDB**
-All the data storage is using MongoDB.
+<br/>All the data storage is using MongoDB.
 2 collections were created to store the date sent by the users.

-Font Awesome
+**Font Awesome**
-In order to make the design and the user experience better I used Icons taken from Font Awesome.
+<br/>In order to make the design and the user experience better I used Icons taken from Font Awesome.

 **Google fonts**
-This project users Google Fonts to provide fonts for the headings of the web application.
+<br/>This project users Google Fonts to provide fonts for the headings of the web application.

 ### Testing